Fasolakia

 Recipe Ingredients:

-Here’s everything you’ll need to make this fasolakia recipe, along with instructions for prepping the ingredients.
+Here’s everything you’ll need to make this fasolakia recipe.
 The exact quantities are on the recipe card below.

 Ingredients for Fasolakia in glass bowls.